surasb11/surasb11.github.io/projects/project-2.md

   - HTML
   - CSS

 summary: Data is more powerful when we share it with others!
-In this project used only Python, HTML and CSS to create a dashboard showing visualization of our data.
+In this project used only Python, HTML and CSS to create a dashboard showing visualization of the data.
 ---